LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-\textbf{CoT} also demonstrates a better balance between effectiveness and cost.
-On the \projName~dataset, its performance is comparable to $S_{T3}$, though it produces more false positives.
-In contrast, on the WASP dataset, \textbf{CoT} yields fewer false positives than all baselines while achieving an effectiveness of 64.5\%, which surpasses that of any semantic similarity techniques.
-However, \textit{ProReFiCIA} outperforms \textbf{CoT} as it is specifically designed to address the challenges of CIA tasks.
-Moreover, our observations show that in the WASP dataset, 31.8\% of the requirements are lost during the RAG (retrieval step), meaning their semantic similarity scores did not rank them among the top results.
-The loss rate in the \projName~dataset is 9.1\%, with the remaining losses attributed to the prompting step.
+$CoT$ also demonstrates a better balance between effectiveness and cost.
+We can observe that $CoT_{gpt4o}$'s performance is comparable to $S_{T2}$, though it produces more false positives.
+It is worth noting that in the \projName~dataset, 9.1\% of the requirements are lost during the RAG (retrieval step), meaning their semantic similarity scores did not rank them among the top results.